mattbernst/wm-2/README.md

 ```

 With default settings on a 2019 Macbook Pro (2.6 GHz 6-Core Intel Core i7, 64 GB RAM) and the dump file from September
-2024 this takes about 11 minutes to complete.
-TODO: update timing after DB logic merged in.
+2024 this takes about 14 minutes to complete.
+The output SQLite database is about 66 GB on disk, with most of the space
+consumed by `page_markup`.

 ### Caveats